mutant-city/k8s_study/concepts_vocab.md

 * CPU consumption specificed in CPU millicores or cores: 500m is 500 millicores.
 * Memory can be Mi, Gi

+### Labels/Selectors
-##### Labels
+* Labels
     * under the metadata parent node: .metadata.labels
+    * useable by selectors via other objects or CLI to identify objects
     * cli flag = --show-labels
     * or there's a labels section in describe
+* Selectors
+    * provide us a way to select a list of objects based on their labels
-* useable by selectors via other objects or CLI to identify objects
+    * used by objects to grab other objects and apply functionality
+    * used by cli to obtain objects
+    * in objects .spec.selector.matchLabels

+### Annotations
+* used to store custom metadata about objects
+* not intended to be identifying and not usable by selection
+* just attach some kind of custom data that you want to record abou the object
+* functionless from a k8's perspective
+* can view with a `describe`

-##### RestartPolicy
+#### RestartPolicy
 * .spec.restartPolicy
 * restartPolicy field with possible values Always, OnFailure, and Never.
 * The default value is Always.
 * The restartPolicy applies to all containers in the Pod.

-##### Annotations
-* used to store custom metadata about objects
-* not intended to be identifying and not usable by selection
-* just attach some kind of custom data

-##### Selectors
-* provide us a way to select a list of objects based on their lable
-* used by objects to grab other objects and apply functionality
-* used by cli to obtain objects
-* in objects .spec.selector.matchLabels

-##### Service account:
+#### Service account:
 * service accounts allows the pod to access the kubernetes API
 * some pods need acces to k8's cluster
 * .spec.serviceAccountName: <account name>